 Key Ingredients

-• Eggs and mayonnaise: We use beaten eggs and mayo as the binder for the crab meat and panko crumbs because it’s easy to work with.
+• EGGS AND MAYO: We use a combination of beaten eggs and mayo as the binder for our crab cakes because it makes them very easy to work with.
 Use your favorite brand of mayo, but don’t substitute “salad dressing,” as it has a sweet flavor.

 Most grocery stores carry several varieties of pasteurized crabmeat.
 Since they can all be pretty pricey, we’ve created this little shopping guide to help you choose the best type for your recipe and make the most of your purchase.